casecpb/KSEA/README.md

 # Instructions for Local Access via GitHub

+### IMPORTANT!

+If you want to analyze your dataset using the KSEAapp R package, go to our sister site https://github.com/casecpb/KSEAapp/ for more details on installation.

+If you want to learn how to run the exact same online interface locally on your computer, continue reading.

+**Instructions for local online interface access:**
 1. Download and install the R programming software [here](https://www.r-project.org/).
 We recommend you have version 3.0.3 or newer installed.
 This app has not been tested on older versions.

 2. Download and install the free R Studio software [here](https://www.rstudio.com/products/rstudio/download/).
 This provides a useful interface for R programming.